unfrl/dug/dug-docs/docs/introduction.md

 slug: /
 ---

 dug is designed to be usable by humans (the default output is pretty tables) as well as automation scripts via templated output to CSV or JSON.
-The easiest way to get started is to [install it](./install) and run `dug help`.
+The easiest way to get started is to [install it](./install) and run `dug help` or `dug mysite.com`.

 ## Verbs